jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

 def up():
     return jsonify({"up": True})
 ```
-Here is a query result for `GET` request in insomnia:
+Here is a query result for the `GET` request in insomnia:
 ![rest_up.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640120747886/gBd2dteav.png)

 GraphQL is a strongly typed query language, so we must define `Schema` with root object `Query` that defines possible entry points into the GraphQL API.
-For each field of the schema we define a resolver function that determine the returned value (it usually use a database connection / session to determine what value should be returned).
+For each field of the schema, we define a resolver function that determines the returned value (it usually uses a database connection/session to determine what value should be returned).
 ```python
 # api/graphql.py
 import graphene